t2v/play2-auth/README.md

       type Authority = Permission

       /**
-       * CacheからユーザIDを取り出すための ClassManifest です。
-       * 基本的にはこの例と同じ記述をして下さい。
+       * A `ClassManifest` is used to get out an id from the Cache API.
+       * Basically use the same setting as the following.
        */
       val idManifest: ClassManifest[Id] = classManifest[Id]

       /**
-       * セッションタイムアウトの時間(秒)です。
-       */
-      val sessionTimeoutInSeconds: Int = 3600
+       * A duration of the session timeout in seconds */ val sessionTimeoutInSeconds: Int = 3600

       /**
-       * ユーザIDからUserブジェクトを取得するアルゴリズムを指定します。
-       * 任意の処理を記述してください。
+       * A function that returns a `User` object from an `Id`.
+       * Describe the procedure according as your application.
        */
       def resolveUser(id: Id): Option[User] = Account.findById(id)

       /**
-       * ログインが成功した際に遷移する先を指定します。
+       * A movement target after a successful user login.
        */
       def loginSucceeded(request: Request[Any]): PlainResult = Redirect(routes.Message.main)

       /**
-       * ログアウトが成功した際に遷移する先を指定します。
+       * A movement target after a successful user logout.
        */
       def logoutSucceeded(request: Request[Any]): PlainResult = Redirect(routes.Application.login)

       /**
-       * 認証が失敗した場合に遷移する先を指定します。
+       * A movement target after a failed authentication.
        */
       def authenticationFailed(request: Request[Any]): PlainResult = Redirect(routes.Application.login)

       /**
-       * 認可(権限チェック)が失敗した場合に遷移する先を指定します。
+       * A movement target after a failed authorization.
        */
       def authorizationFailed(request: Request[Any]): PlainResult = Forbidden("no permission")

       /**
-       * 権限チェックのアルゴリズムを指定します。
-       * 任意の処理を記述してください。
+       * A function that authorize a user by `Authority`.
+       * Describe the procedure according as your application.
        */
       def authorize(user: User, authority: Authority): Boolean = (user.permission, authority) match {